> Cuestalta / Hoher Trieb, 2198 m,

 Hoher Trieb / Cuestalta is also very popular for ascending.
 This is due to the fact that just below its summit, on the NE side, a well maintained mountain hut stands, that there are also broad mountain pastures, and that the area is reachable by a mountain road, opened also for public traffic.
 We need less than 1 hour 30 minutes to the top from there.
 In addition, many visitors come also from the Italian side, where the other hut stands.

-Towards the north the main Carnic Alps crest falls with at first partially rocky, then grassy and bushy slopes on the territory of Austrian high Carnic alpine meadows, such as Zollner Alm.
-As on the other regions of this mountain group, also here long valleys with vivid creeks run down towards the main Gil/Zilja valley.
+Towards the north, the main Carnic Alps crest falls with at first partially rocky, then grassy and bushy slopes on the territory of Austrian high Carnic alpine meadows, such as Zollner Alm.
+As on the other regions of this mountain group, also here long valleys with vivid creeks run down towards the main Gail/Zilja valley.
 Between them are long, rounded, on top grassy mountain crests, and on their slopes alpine pastures.
 So, towards the north from Hoher Trieb / Cuestalta also one such crest runs.
-Beyond the broad saddle it culminates on Zollner Hoehe, 1930m, and the lowers down with forrested slopes more steeply.
+Beyond the broad saddle it culminates on the grassy, panoramic Zollner Hoehe, 1930 m, and then lowers down with forrested slopes more steeply.

 As higher mountains are distant enough, from Hoher Trieb / Cuestalta we can enjoy a very broad panorama.
 A great portion of Carnic Alps towards the south, east and west, further towards the east Julian Alps, towards the north-west Lienz Dolomites, right behind them Schober Group and further on the northern horizon the other groups of Hohe Tauern, with their ice-covered main summits.
 Between Hohe Tauern and carnic Alps the range of Gailtail Alps runs, with the nearby very handsome summit of Reisskofel.